-Hello, I'm Jinu Choi Researcher.
+Hello, I'm Jinu Choi, Researcher.

 Building accessible systems that bring real change to people's lives.
 Currently researching human-in-the-loop accessibility at KAIST NCLab.